 In 1838 it was decided that more needed to be done to promote the meeting and with it a committee was formed to do exactly this.
 Two key points aided to the success of the meeting:

 - In 1928 the introduction of the railway to Liverpool occurred allowing punters to travel from across the UK

-- The Great St. Albans Chase was not renewed.
-Iconic because it was the major clash with the Grand national.
+- The Great St. Albans Chase was not renewed, important because it was the major clash with the Grand National

 One of the strangest stories to evolve from the National occurred in 1928, a race that was won by Tipperary Tim.
 This year was iconic in that the horse was the only one from 42 starters to complete the race.
 The race was held in treacherous fog and heavy ground, which made the Aintree course almost unusable, but Tipperary Tim will always be known as the one horse race as a result, winning at a staggering 100/1 in the meantime.

 The second World War forced a break of 4 years for the Grand national, and even though the race did still manage to be run in 1940, the Aintree racecourse was needed as a base for the military, so races from 1941-45 were all abandoned as a result.

 After the war the Grand National really started to flourish and it was the first time that international fans and even horses were starting to become a firm fixture in the race.
 Some notable names in the 1950’s were that of trainer Vincent O’Brien (3 winners) with horses Early Mist, Royal Tan and Quare Times.

 Over the next 50 years or so, the race would take many twists and turns, serving up a plethora of hero stories and long shot winners in that time.
 One of the most bizarre and funniest stories comes from a horse owned but the Queen Mother, when Devon Loch was some 40 yards clear in the 1956 Grand National, before inadvertently jumping in the air after clearing all the fences to land flat on his belly.